‘Britain’s most eligible bachelor’ who owns half of Mayfair reveals shock next move

+However, he is soon set to lose his bachelor status when he ties the knot in the society wedding of the year next month.

-Despite owning roughly half of Mayfair, Hugh Grosvenor, 33, will opt for leafier surrounds when he marries Olivia Grace Henson at Chester Cathedral in Cheshire on 7 June.
+Despite owning roughly half of Mayfair, Grosvenor will opt for leafier surrounds when he marries Olivia Grace Henson at Chester Cathedral in Cheshire on 7 June.

 The Duke also has plans to quit London – and the hundreds of properties at his disposal, spread liberally across all the most desirable parts of London’s real-life Monopoly board.